-If you’re already a hardcore surfer, then you’ll know very well about Ulus and its surrounding sessions.
-The Bukit has more stunning, white-sanded beaches than any other area on mainland Bali, from Padang Padang.
-Uluwatu and Bingin, to Balangan, Pandawa and Dreamland.
+If you’re already a hardcore surfer, then you’ll know very well about Uluwatu and its surrounding sessions.
+The Bukit has more stunning, white-sand beaches than any other area on mainland Bali, from Padang Padang, Uluwatu and Bingin, to Balangan, Pandawa and Dreamland.
 These beaches sport some of the best breaks in Bali (even the world) attracting pro surfers from around the globe.
-So, if surfing is is your thing then check out the waves at any of these beautiful spots.
+So, if surfing is your thing then check out the waves at any of these beautiful spots.
 The waves can be big, heavy, crowded and happy to hand out reef tattoos on tap, so if you’re still learning, stick to high tide, small swells at Balangan.
 Otherwise, just enjoy the front row views of the surf from the pristine beaches.

 WATER SPORTS IN EAST BALI & KERAMAS